ETS-Android3/LineUpApp/README.md

 Devpost for this project:
 https://devpost.com/software/lineup-xfqb2i

-Note: (Github repository located in devpost contains rough design for app)
+Note: (Github repository located in devpost contains rough design for app, no source code)